ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/07-skip-lists.md

 level 0.
 The motto of probabilistic data structures such as the skip list is "Don't worry, be happy".
-We simply accept the results of `randomLevel` and expect that probability will eventually work in our favor.
+We simply accept the results of `randomLevel` and expect that probability will eventually work in our favour.
 The advantage of this approach is that the algorithms are simple, while requiring only $O(\log n)$ time for all operations in the average case.
 For a skip list of size $n$, the expected memory usage is
 $2n$.
 This is because a level $l$ node needs $l+1$ forward pointers, but